 Skoove seeks to provide a foundational background for those starting out and I think they do a great job.

-I think that this course works great on it’s own and you could even do this course and then seek a few lessons down the line as well.
+I think that this Skoove works great on its own and you could even do this course and then seek a few lessons down the line as well.